wcfrobert/ezweld/README.md

 $$\sigma_v = \sqrt{\sigma_{\perp}^2 + 3[\tau_{\parallel}^2+\tau_{\perp}^2]} \leq \phi F_{EXX}$$

-Two important caveats about the derivation above:

-* Rotating a stress vector is more complex because the associated dA must also be rotated, but notice that we are not looking at an infinitesimally small cube yet, evaluation of the fillet geometry is still a macro level exercise.
-In the equations above, work with force first, then divide by the thickness to get stress:

-$$\tau = v/t_{throat}$$

-* It is impossible to know whether we should rotate -45 or +45 degrees without knowing the orientation of the fillet weld first.
+It is difficult to know whether we should rotate -45 or +45 degrees without knowing the orientation of the fillet weld first.
 If we only rotate by a +45 degrees, it is ambiguous whether z' or y' becomes $\sigma_{\perp}$.
 By default, EZweld takes the conservative approach of multiplying everything within the square root by 3.
-You can override this behavior by explicitly specifying a rotation angle when calling the .solve() method.

 $$\sigma_v = \sqrt{3[\sigma_{\perp}^2 + \tau_{\parallel}^2+\tau_{\perp}^2]} \leq \phi F_{EXX}$$

+You can override this behavior by explicitly specifying a rotation angle when calling the .solve() method that would align z' with $\sigma_{\perp}$.
+The user input in its current form is concise and intuitive.
+I am hesitant to introduce more parameters about the type of weld + orientation.